top of page

 Osteria Libenter

 For such a small city, there is so much to do and see here that it's hard to know where to start.
 If you're interested in history, art and architecture, then you will be in your element.
-Equally if your idea of heaven is people-watching with a gelato in your hand on a gorgeous piazza, then there are few more pleasant spots to do so.
+Equally if your idea of heaven is people-watching with a gelato on a gorgeous piazza, then there are few more pleasant cities in which to do so.
 For the more active, you can take a stroll, run or cycle around the lake shore.
 For those who like their holidays activity-free, then there are some great boat trips to allow for lounging in scenic locations.
 Here are just some of the highlights and wonders of this most gorgeous of cities.

 *Palazzo Te

 And now for the interior - you are in for the treat of your life.
 The palace is made up of a series of interconnecting rooms, all highly decorated with a different theme for each one like the Hall of the Horses, Chamber of Amore and Psyche and the most famous, the Chamber of the Giants.
-We spent hours here, taking our time as we moved through the rooms as each one brought something very different.
+We spend hours here, taking our time as we move through the rooms as each one brings something very different.

 In contrast to the tranquil beauty of that room is the Chamber of Cupid and Psyche, a room of the most sumptuous decoration featuring a series of mythological stories on every square inch of the upper levels of the room, even on the ceiling.
 All extremes of emotions are represented here: jealousy, rage, love, passion - it's high-drama on show and some of the scenes are outright erotic.
 The story ends happily on the bottom register with the marital banquet in full swing.